nzaillian/shortcode/README.md

 # Shortcode

+*Note: this branch extends the existing shortcode gem with support for multiple template paths.
+This is useful if you want to bundle the shortcode gem with a Rails Engine and still allow users to provide their own templates or overrides*

 Shortcode is a ruby gem for parsing Wordpress style shortcodes, I created it while building a CMS for a client through [my ruby consultancy, Kernow Soul](http://kernowsoul.com).
 The gem uses a [PEG](http://en.wikipedia.org/wiki/Parsing_expression_grammar) (Parsing Expression Grammar) parser rather than using regular expressions so its easier to understand, test and extend.

 [![Gem Version](https://badge.fury.io/rb/shortcode.svg)](http://badge.fury.io/rb/shortcode)